debakarr/kisskh-dl/README.md

     - [ ] Video file not present
 - [ ] Add option to download subtitles
 - [ ] Enable CI/CD for linting (flake8), formatting (black and isort) and security (bandit)
+- [ ] Add ability to export all download link
+- [ ] Add ability to open stream in some player